-Insulin resistance (IR) plays an important role in 50-70% of women with PCOS, regardless of their weight.
+PCOS is an endocrine-metabolic disorder in which insulin resistance (IR) plays an important role in 50-70% of women with PCOS, regardless of their weight.
 Insulin resistance reduces the ability of cells to process glucose normally, resulting in an accumulation of glucose in the blood (hyperglycaemia).
 The body compensates by secreting more insulin, resulting in elevated levels of insulin (hyperinsulinaemia).

-The production of insulin by the pancreas is mainly regulated by the levels of glucose in the blood.
+Insulin is a hormone produced by the pancreas.
+Production is mainly regulated by the levels of glucose in the blood.
 When the concentration of glucose is high, insulin secretion increases and when the level of glucose in the blood decreases, insulin production decreases as well.